-We account for share-based compensation under ASC 718, Compensation, Stock Compensation (formerly referenced as SFAS No. 123(R), Share-Based Payment).
+We account for share-based compensation under ASC 718, Compensation - Stock Compensation.
 Under ASC 718, the cost of all share-based payment transactions must be recognized in our consolidated financial statements based on their grant-date fair value over the required period, which is generally the period from the date of grant to the date when the share compensation is no longer contingent upon additional service from the employee, or the vesting period.
 This statement also requires us to adopt a fair value-based method of measuring the compensation expense related to share-based compensation.
 For options granted to employees, we record share-based compensation expenses for the fair value of the options at the grant date.
-Currently, consistent with the job functions of the grantees, we categorize these share-based compensation expenses in our general and administrative expenses.
+Currently, consistent with the job functions of the grantees, we categorize these share-based compensation expenses in our general and administrative expenses, as well as selling expenses.